firecatapult/Prebid.js/modules/catapultXRtdProvider.md

 ### Paramter Details

+#### `groupId` - Required
+- The CatapultX groupId linked to the publisher, this is required to make a request using this adapter

 #### `videoContainer` - Reqired
-- Should be the name of the container for the video you would like our API to get contextual data from
+- The name of the container for the video you would like our API to get contextual data from

 - Can either be the `class` or the `id` of the HTML element.